What is a Crush Injury?

 If you or a friend lost a finger, hand or foot at work, chances you had a crush injury.
 Crush injuries may occur when a body part is caught in a machine or between two objects.

 According to OSHA, crush injuries are defined as injuries resulting from a person being squeezed, caught, crushed, pinched, or compressed between two or more objects, or between parts of an object.
-This includes worker who get caught or crushed in operating equipment, between other mashing objects, between a moving and stationary object, or between two or more moving objects.
+This includes workers who get caught or crushed in operating equipment, between other mashing objects, between a moving and stationary object, or between two or more moving objects.

 Accidents that result in crush injuries are often the result of lax safety standards.
 When employers comply with and enforce OSHA’s safety standards, accidents that involve crush injuries are far less likely to occur.